livingsocial/bundler-patch/README.md

 a small dependency tree can involve many moving parts, and Bundler works hard to find a combination that satisfies all of the dependencies and requirements.

+NOTE: the requirements in the Gemfile trump anything else.
+The most control you have is by modifying those in the Gemfile, in some circumstances it may be better to pin your versions to what you need instead of trying to diagnose why Bundler isn't calculating the versions you expect with a broader requirement.
+If there is an incompatibility, pinning to desired versions can also aide in debugging dependency conflicts.

 You can get a (very verbose) look into how Bundler's resolution algorithm is working by setting the `DEBUG_RESOLVER` environment variable.
 While it can be tricky to dig through, it should explain how it came to the conclusions it came to.

+In particular, grep for 'Unwinding for conflict' in the debug output to isolate some key issues that may be preventing the outcome you expect.

 Adding to the usual Bundler complexity, `bundler-patch` is injecting its own logic to the resolution process to achieve its goals.
 If there's a bug involved, it's almost certainly in the `bundler-patch` code as Bundler has been around a long time and has thorough testing and real world experience.

-In particular, grep for 'Unwinding for conflict' in the debug output to isolate some key issues that may be preventing the outcome you expect.

-`bundler-patch` can dump its own debug output, potentially helpful, with `DEBUG_PATCH_RESOLVER`.
+When used with versions of Bundler prior to 1.13, `bundler-patch` can dump its own debug output, potentially helpful, with `DEBUG_PATCH_RESOLVER`.

+(When used with version 1.13+ of Bundler, `bundler-patch` only adds some additional sorting behavior, the result of which will be included in the `DEBUG_RESOLVER` output and `DEBUG_PATCH_RESOLVER` is not used).

 To get additional Bundler debugging output, enable the `DEBUG` env variable.
 This will include all of the details of the downloading the full dependency data from remote sources.

-At the end of all of this though, the requirements in the Gemfile trump anything else, and the most control you have is by modifying those in the Gemfile.
+At the end of all of this though, again, the requirements in the Gemfile trump anything else, and the most control you have is by modifying those in the Gemfile.

 ## Development